Fraud Blocker

 At Quinn & Dworakowski, LLP, we are dedicated to protecting your rights and ensuring fairness in legal proceedings.
 Whether you’re seeking attorney fees or defending against such a request, our experienced team will help you navigate the complexities of Family Code 2030.
 We work to level the playing field and ensure justice is served, regardless of financial circumstances.

-California Family Code 2030 states that both parties in a family law case are entitled to the assistance of counsel, and a family law judge may order one spouse to pay for the attorney fees of the other spouse if the spouse needing representation is financially disadvantaged, which usually translates into the spouse with less financial resources.
+California Family Code 2030 states that both parties in a family law case are entitled to the assistance of counsel, and a family law judge may order one spouse to pay the attorney fees of the other spouse if the spouse needing representation is financially disadvantaged, which usually translates into the spouse with fewer financial resources.
+An experienced Orange County Family Law Attorney can help present clear financial evidence and advocate for a fair fee arrangement during the case.

 In family law proceedings, such as divorce, custody and support disputes, the financial stakes are high, so the purpose of Family Code 2030 is to ensure that neither spouse has an advantage in the proceedings because of their financial situation.
 This helps to ensure that justice is carried out fairly.